 Our principal competitors of CMT are located on the U.S. Gulf Coast or U.S. East Coast.
 CMT is one of the largest export terminals on the U.S. Gulf Coast and provides strategic access to seaborne markets for coal and other bulk materials.
 Additionally, CMT is the largest bulk material terminal in the lower U.S. with direct rail access on the Canadian National Railway.
-In 2023, CMT accounted for approximately 42 percent of U.S. thermal coal exports from the U.S. Gulf Coast and approximately 16 percent of total U.S. thermal coal exports.
+In 2024, CMT accounted for approximately 38 percent of U.S. thermal coal exports from the U.S. Gulf Coast and approximately 16 percent of total U.S. thermal coal exports.
 CMT has a state-of-the-art ship loader, the largest of its kind in the world.
 We believe this ship loader has the fastest loading rate available in the Gulf Region, which should allow our customers to benefit from lower shipping costs.
 Additionally, CMT has a strategic alliance with a company that performs barge unloading services for the terminal, which provides CMT with the ability to transload and mix a significantly broader variety of materials.

-Certain CMT customers are impacted by seaborne export market dynamics.
-Fluctuations in the benchmark price for coal delivery into northwest Europe, as referenced in the Argus/McCloskey's Coal Price Index Report ("API2 index price"), as well as Newcastle index coal prices, as referenced in the Argus/McCloskey's Coal Price Index ("API6 index price"), which reflect low-ash coal prices shipped from Australia, contribute to our customers' decisions to place tons into the export market and thus impact transloading volumes through CMT.
-During 2023, decreases in European energy needs, primarily due to mild weather conditions, ample European coal inventory and the stabilization of global thermal coal supply, resulted in lower demand for coal delivery into northwest Europe and negatively impacted export coal volumes from CMT.
+Our coal handling customers at CMT are impacted by seaborne export market dynamics.
+Fluctuations in global energy needs and the benchmark pricing for coal delivery into Europe, as referenced in the Argus/McCloskey's Coal Price Index Report ("API2 index price"), as well as coal exports out of the U.S. Gulf Coast, as referenced in the Platt's FOB New Orleans 3 percent Sulfur Coal Index, contribute to our customers' decisions to place tons into the export market and thus impacted transloading volumes through CMT during 2024.
+Fluctuations in benchmark pricing can be impacted by weather conditions, natural gas prices, geopolitical issues, U.S. thermal coal supply and global thermal coal demand.

 Our KRT terminals serve two primary domestic markets, metallurgical coal trade and thermal coal trade.
 Metallurgical markets are primarily impacted by steel prices and blast furnace operating levels whereas thermal markets are impacted by natural gas prices and electricity demand.
 Our KRT competitors are generally located within 100 miles of our operations.
 KRT has fully automated and computer-controlled mixing capabilities that mix coal to within two percent accuracy of customer specifications.
 KRT also has the ability to provide pad storage and has access to both CSX and Norfolk Southern rail lines as well as the Ohio River system.
+Demand for our services at KRT increased during 2024, driven by the desire for certain coal suppliers to diversify transloading tons across the U.S. East Coast.
+This increased demand also resulted in an additional coal handling agreement and an associated capital expenditure project to be completed at KRT in 2025.

-Lake Terminal provides coal handling and/or mixing services to our Indiana Harbor cokemaking facility and therefore, does not have any competitors.
+Lake Terminal provides coal handling and mixing services to our Indiana Harbor cokemaking facility and therefore, does not have any competitors.